1unar-Eclipse/rambles/maintained/online_status_meanings.md

 **Online:** I am actively on my computer and available!

 **Mobile:** On my phone.
 Can look at quick things.

-**Away:** I probably left Discord on my phone open before putting it in my pocket.
+**Away:** I might be busy with something, or I may have left Discord on my phone, or I may have just not updated my status.
 Treat as offline unless I respond.

 **Do Not Disturb:** I'm doing something sensitive to audio, or want to keep Discord open without it being a distraction.
 I don't use this much.

 **Offline:** Not on at all.

 I'm fine with pings and DMs, but PLEASE do so with some reason behind it!